 He admitted the pandemic delayed the opening and work was progressing using small contractors to ensure quality: ‘Also, initially we won’t be selling our local whiskey because all that we make, starting from next year, needs to mature for three years as happens with the best of whiskies.’

-Delays were also faced from gaining planning permission to site thir own LPG tanks to replace the village supply.
-Objections by the parish council included safety and visual affect.
+Delays were also faced from gaining planning permission to site their own LPG tanks to replace the village supply.
+Objections by the parish council included safety and visual effect.
 Dartmoor National Park Authority planners however, approved it.
 The distillery, originally costed at £4m, is based on a typical Scottish building design, has been erected, but fitting out inside to accommodate a visitor centre/cask warehouse exhibition area, public cafe and the main production area has not yet completed.
 He said the visitor centre will be developed on a separate timescale to the main buildings because of problems with existing power lines.